 It appears that if you do get an issue to resolve, it can be difficult to get through to customer support on the phone and even online.
 Email replies are slow, and urgent issues are not always dealt with promptly.

-That said, the online resource section is comprehensive, with guides and articles covering many aspects of the products and features.
-Most merchants will be able to find an answer there, so you may not need to contact support.
+For our research, the online resource section has been beyond comprehensive.
+The guides and articles cover many aspects of the products and features with step-by-step guidance for (nearly) all features.
+Most merchants will find an answer there, so you may not need to contact support.

 “We strongly recommend reading the fine print of what trades Square does not allow to avoid having payments suddenly rejected.”